Noorsumaiya/Noorsumaiya/README.md

 IT Project Manager and Digital Support professional with 3+ years of experience across technical support, AV infrastructure, and Agile project delivery.
 MS in Information Systems from DePaul University (3.98 GPA).
 Currently based in Mitchell, SD.

-I build things, manage projects, and solve problems — sometimes all at once.
+I build things, manage projects, and solve problems.
+Sometimes all at once!
+Check out my potfolio noorsumaiya.github.io
 ---

 ## 🔗 Connect with Me